Housing Disrepair Solicitors

 Our Legal Team

-With over 10 years’ experience in personal injury law I am well placed to head up our specialist department in this field.
-I have worked for both insurance companies and on private cases.
+With over 10 years’ experience in dealing with various litigation matters, I am well placed to head up our specialist housing disrepair department in.
+I have worked on a number of disrepair cases helping tenants get rightful compensation.

 It is the implied responsibility of the landlords to repair any damage caused to the house that you reside in.
 A landlord cannot refuse to repair any damage especially for it wasn’t caused by the tenant.